panchomb/ie-exercise-3/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 | [`managedIdentities`](#parameter-managedidentities) | object | The managed identity definition for this resource. |
 | [`name`](#parameter-name) | string | The name of the Digital Twin Endpoint. |

-### Parameter: `connectionStringPrimaryKey`

-PrimaryConnectionString of the endpoint for key-based authentication.
-Will be obfuscated during read.
-Required if the `authenticationType` is "KeyBased".

-- Required: No
-- Type: securestring
-- Default: `''`

-### Parameter: `digitalTwinInstanceName`

-The name of the parent Digital Twin Instance resource.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `authenticationType`

 Specifies the authentication type being used for connecting to the endpoint.
 If 'KeyBased' is selected, a connection string must be specified (at least the primary connection string).
 If 'IdentityBased' is selected, the endpointUri and entityPath properties must be specified.
 - Required: No
 - Type: string
 - Default: `'IdentityBased'`